-A common question about the recent wave of psychedelic research is, “how do these mind-altering substances work in the brain to produce a rapid reduction of symptoms and long-lasting improvements for a variety of mental health disorders?”
-Beyond some scientifically well-founded hypotheses and pure speculation, we haven’t had enough experimental evidence on psychedelics to draw from to make any large claims about the mechanisms responsible for therapeutic response.
-MDMA and psilocybin, both showing promising results in clinical trials, are two very different drugs, in terms of how they make people feel and how they act in the brain.
+Besides some scientifically well-founded hypotheses and pure speculation, we haven’t had enough experimental evidence on psychedelics to draw from to make any large claims about the mechanisms responsible for therapeutic response.
+MDMA and psilocybin are two very different drugs, that both show promising results in clinical trials, in terms of how they make people feel and how they act in the brain.

 Is it possible there is a common mechanism in the brain underlying the therapeutic effects of all psychedelics?

 New findings by Ly et al. published in the prominent scientific journal Cell Reports are the first to show that classic psychedelics (DMT, LSD, psilocin), amphetamine analogs (MDMA, DOI), and ibogaine all converge at one target (mTor) in the brain to promote neuroplasticity .
 This is a notable finding because depression and stress-related disorders, e.g. PTSD, can cause a loss of synaptic connectivity – the major way that neurons and supporting cells communicate [2, 3].

 The researchers showed that when rodent cortical neurons were put into a dish with each of the substances previously noted, the number and complexity of dendritic branches and arbors greatly increased.
 This means the neurons were changing their structure to make new connections; in other words, neuroplasticity.
 You can think of a tree being sprinkled with natural fertilizer that causes bolting of new branches and leaves to support optimal functioning of the entire system.
 Ketamine and antidepressant drugs demonstrate reversal of synaptic loss, that is thought to be the primary way that they reduce depression symptoms [4, 5].